Discriminative Sampling of Proposals in Self-Supervised Transformers for Weakly Supervised Object Localization: Supplementary Material

 \subsection{Extended Error Analysis}

-Further error analysis (according to the error measures defined in Section \ref{app:errordiss}) on the CUB and ILSVRC datasets are presented in Table \ref{tab:err_analysis_cub}.
+Further error analysis (according to the error measures defined in Section \ref{app:errordiss}) on the CUB datasets is presented in Table \ref{tab:err_analysis_cub}.
 Our method localized the correct region of the concerned object instead of overestimating or underestimating the region.
-In contrast to related methods, \mie on ILSVRC datasets shows that our method is able to localize a particular object instead of localizing more than one object.
 It also shows that the maps generated by DiPS are very robust and have much fewer errors compared to the baseline methods.
 The statistics of the baseline methods are from \cite{gao2021ts}.